mzoesch/S-Jafg/README.md

 For anything and any platform you will need `Python 3.11.x`.

 You will need to have the C/C++ toolchain installed for your platform.
 GNU/GCC and MSVC are supported.
 The target C++ dialect is `C++20`.
-Cmake or Premake is installed automatically by the build system.
+Premake is installed automatically by the build system.
+For some [platforms](Documentation/Platforms.md) you will also need to have CMake installed.
+Cmake scripts will always be generated even if you do not need them or have CMake not installed.

 When developing / making changes to the reflection system you will need `Go 1.23.x` installed.
 A precompiled binary is automatically downloaded by the build system if Go is